 The key to keeping the consumer happy is to reach them on platforms they use regularly, in a way that makes sense to them, is convenient and responds to an issue they are facing.
 If we’re talking tens of thousands of users in any one bank, or even numbers into the millions, it’s a feat to say the least.

-At its core, personalization is about customer satisfaction, but for the strategist, it’s the key to increasing the bank’s share of wallet.
+At its core, the personalized banking experience is about customer satisfaction, but for the strategist, it’s the key to increasing the bank’s share of wallet.

 Necessary? undoubtedly.
 Possible? absolutely.
 As easy as A, B, C?
 It's a good place to start!